-Because life is too short to only write one kind of story.
+Life is too short to only write one kind of story.
+So, I don't.

 COMPANIES WHO SPEND THEIR DAYS IN SERVICE TO OTHERS, ARTISTS DEDICATED TO THEIR CRAFT, AND PRODUCT-BASED BUSINESSES THAT MAKE BEING HUMAN EVEN A LITTLE BIT RICHER.